 Vaughn's cafeteria is known as Aviation Café and is located in the lower level of the Main Building.
 Vaughn's cafeteria provides breakfast, lunch, dinner and snacks for students, faculty and staff, seven days per week.
-Menu options include hot entrees, grilled items, a salad bar, fruit, homemade soups, and all-day breakfast.
+Menu options include hot entrees, grilled items, a salad bar, fruit, home-made soups, and all-day breakfast.
 Please see the cafeteria for hours of operation.
-Students with questions or concerns about food services should contact the Dean of Students at elaine.white@ vaughn.edu.
+Students with questions or concerns about food services should contact the assistant vice president/dean of students at elaine.white@vaughn.edu.